Resources

 Home / Car Insurance / Articles / Difference between Own Damage and Third-party Car Insurance

 Own Damage and Third-Party Liability are common terms that you might have come across while hunting for your car insurance policy.
 These are the most basic types of policies that your insurer will offer.
 Once you select the plan, you can move on to the nitty-gritty of the policy like duration or add-ons.
 But first, knowing what suits you is important.
+In this article, we will learn how Own Damage and third party insurance are different from each other.

 Before the long-term car insurance rule (new cars must have a long-term Third-party policy that is valid for 3 years), people looking for extensive coverage would opt for an annual Comprehensive Car Policy.
 There was no confusion between Third-party and Own Damage as extensive coverage was available for an equal duration.

-What is Third-party Car Insurance and what are its benefits?
+What is Third-party Car Insurance and What Are its Benefits?

 A Third-party Car Insurance policy financially protects you against third party losses.
 This means you don’t have to pay compensation to someone you accidentally hit with your car.
 Why so?
 Because your car insurance company will bear this amount on your behalf under the terms and conditions of the policy.